 I’ve been asked this question many times and the answer, sadly, is you can’t.
 Even if the recording software for your webcam can do it, it’s not possible in Windows Camera.

 For example, when using the Logitech C920 with the basic Logitech webcam software you can zoom, plus pan and tilt.
 None of that is available in Windows 10 Camera.
 However, don’t let that put you off the app.
 If you want to start recording quickly, with minimal setup, Camera will do very nicely indeed.

 How can I improve the sound quality of a recorded video?

-Although sound obviously isn’t to do with how you look on your webcam, it is an important part of the viewer experience.
+Although sound doesn’t have anything to do with how you look on your webcam, it is an important part of the viewer experience.
 You should try and keep your sound quality as high as possible.

-Installing the USB mic should be very easy since it’s likely to be a plug-n-play device and your computer will automatically set it up.
+Installing the USB mic should be quite easy since it’s likely to be a plug-n-play device and your computer will automatically set it up.

-The Blue Yeti, is a favorite among many YouTube vloggers since it sounds good, has great features built-in and is available at a superb price.
-Find out more about the Blue Yeti on Amazon by using this link.
+The Blue Yeti, is a favorite among many YouTube vloggers since it sounds good, has excellent features built-in, and is available at a superb price.
+Find out more about the Blue Yeti on Amazon.

 How do I turn off my webcam microphone & use my USB mic?

 After installing your USB mic, you will need to disable your webcam’s microphone and set your new USB mic as the default audio input.

 If you have an external microphone and are using Windows 10 do the following to disable the webcam’s microphone.